Table of Contents

 The standard description below is from the Dutch standard of perfection.

-- The body is of slim, muscular, medium size, and firm.
+- The body is slim, muscular, medium size, and firm.

-- It will have a medium back which slopes from the neck and a fairly broad breast.
-The wings are strong and long arising from wide shoulders.
+- It will have a medium back that slopes from the neck and a fairly broad breast.
+The wings are strong and long, arising from wide shoulders.

 - The tail is held moderately high.
 Thighs are muscular and powerful.
-The bird should have 4 toes to each foot.
+The bird should have four toes to each foot.

 - The feathers can display a beetle-green to purple iridescence in sunlight.